 Why Make It By The Pitcher?

-However, mojitos can be made by the pitcher without losing any of its authenticity and flavors.
+However, mojitos can be made by the pitcher without losing any of their authenticity and flavors.

 As said, you’ll not need any fancy cocktail bar equipment to make this mojito pitcher recipe.
 However, there are a few things to have on hand that will make the task a bit easier: